JellyTelly/odd-sample-apps/README.md

 ### iOS Sample App in Objective-C

-This Objective-C application demonstrates how to connect to the OddNetworks API via the OddSDK.
+This Objective-C application demonstrates how to connect to the Oddnetworks API via the OddSDK.

+### iOS Search Sample App

+Demonstrates using the Oddnetworks SDK to perform a search on your media catalog.

+Available in both Objective-C and Swift.

 ## Android